SonghuaHu-UMD/songhuahu-umd.github.io/_pages/NextTDM_New.md

 > <a href="https://songhuahu-umd.github.io/NextTDM/"><img style="float: left" src="https://songhuahu-umd.github.io/images/FF62.gif" width="300" hspace="10"></a>
 Integrating forecasted travel demand with traffic simulators complete the last puzzle of a travel demand model.
-At an aggregated level, I feed the predicted OD matrices into a dynamic traffic assignment tool, DTALite, to generate link traffic speed and volume.
+At an aggregated level, we feed the predicted OD matrices into a dynamic traffic assignment tool, DTALite, to generate link traffic speed and volume.
 Simulated results are compared with field observations collected from roadside sensors to validate the whole data-driven travel demand model.

 > <a href="https://songhuahu-umd.github.io/NextTDM/"><img style="float: left" src="https://songhuahu-umd.github.io/images/FF61.gif" width="300" hspace="10"></a>